KRowin/FHIR-us-pq-cmc/input/pagecontent/eCTD32P32.md

 ### Bundle Overview
-<p> **NOTE:** Strength Textual is commneted out until IG tooling supports the change to the elemenet.
+<p> **NOTE:** Strength Textual is commented out until IG tooling supports the change to the element.
 Undetermined if the error was corrected in R4B.
-This profile will undergo major revision when part is added to ManufacturedItemDefintion.</p>
+This profile will undergo major revision when part is added to ManufacturedItemDefinition.</p>
 <p>A batch formula should be provided that includes a list of all components of the dosage form to
 be used in the manufacturing process, their amounts on a per batch basis, including overages, and a reference to their quality standards.</p>